onflow/docs/docs/tools/flow-cli/flix.md

 flow flix execute ./multiply.template.json 2 3 --network testnet
 ```

-The Flow CLI provides a `flix` command to `package` up generated plain and simple javascript.
-This javascript uses fcl-js to call the cadence the Flow Interaction Templates (FLIX) is based on.
+The Flow CLI provides a `flix` command to `package` up generated plain and simple JavaScript.
+This JavaScript uses FCL (Flow Client Library) to call the cadence the Flow Interaction Templates (FLIX) is based on.

 <Callout type="info">
-Currently flix package command only supports generating fcl-js specific javascript, there are plans to support other languages like golang.
+Currently, flix `package` command only supports generating FCL (Flow Client Library) specific JavaScript, there are plans to support other languages like golang.
 </Callout>